mikenakis/Public/intertwine/README.md

 # mikenakis-intertwine

-A framework for converting back and forth between any interface and the _Normal Form of Interfaces_, which is a single-method interface of the form `Object anyCall( MethodKey key, Object[] arguments )`.
+A framework for converting back and forth between any interface and the _Normal Form of Interfaces_, which is a single-method interface of the form `Object anycall( MethodKey key, Object[] arguments )`.

 <p align="center">
 <img title="mikenakis-intertwine logo" src="mikenakis-intertwine.svg" width="256"/><br/>